KS³ Program Modules

 CEO, Kyoto Teahouse

-Special thanks to these amazing companies and organizations for making Kyoto Startup Summer School 2017 happen.
-2018 Partners will be announced soon.
+Special thanks to these amazing companies and organizations for making Kyoto Startup Summer School 2018 happen.

 The Organizing Team